 - Some people find it more difficult to get into the low height since they may experience back pain if they must stoop down to get onto a bed.
 The same is true when bending over in the morning to make your bed.

 Feng Shui for Better Sleep

 Many people use Feng Shui, an antiquated Chinese art form that emphasizes perfect balance and flows while constructing any space.
 Feng Shui theory holds that your bed’s placement in the room and arrangement are crucial for getting a good night’s sleep and unwinding.

 The correct flow of chi also depends on the height of the bed (energy).
 For a restful night’s sleep, chi must also flow beneath your bed in addition to surrounding it.
+As we age, it’s important to have access to quality senior home care that allows us to maintain our independence while receiving the assistance we need, visit www.abetterwayinhomecare.com.
 A bed that is too high can build up energy, awakening you in the middle of the night, the same as a bed that is too low can obstruct the flow of chi.

 Feng Shui experts suggest the following for additional bed-related advice: